Implementation of integral surface tension formulations in a volume of fluid framework and their applications to Marangoni flows: Conclusions and future outlook

 \section{Conclusions and future outlook}

 The numerical methods developed in this work represent a significant advancement in the simulation of flows driven by surface tension, especially for applications involving variable surface tension.
 The coupled level set volume of fluid (CLSVOF), height function (HF), and height function to distance (HF2D) approaches each bring distinct strengths, offering us a versatile set of tools for studying complex multiphase flow problems such as advection induced symmetry breaking, evaporation of droplets etc. These methods rely on a discretization of the surface tension force that conserves momentum, both globally and locally.
 In particular, the CLSVOF method is shown to be the most accurate and stable method with the lowest numerical oscillations compared to HF and HF2D.
 This property is critical for accurate numerical modeling of Marangoni flows.
-However, CLSVOF involves more numerical operations as compared to HF and HF2D, and is therefore relatively slower.
+However, CLSVOF involves more numerical operations as compared to HF and HF2D, and is therefore relatively slower. {We also note that, to our knowledge, these methods are the first which are both mass and momentum conserving, an important property when describing surface-tension-driven two-phase flows, as discussed in \cite{popinet2018numerical}.}

 The current implementations are limited to 2D or axisymmetric flows; thus, an important future outlook is to extend these implementations to account for the third spatial dimension.
 In the future, we also plan to extensively use recently developed numerical methods to investigate the problems of Marangoni flows, for example autothermotaxis, evaporating binary droplets, and many more.